SebStreb/LocatIn/README.md

 - public :

-This directory contains the pages and stylsheets of the website.
+This directory contains the pages and stylesheets of the website.

+- bin :

+This directory contains the executable files